 - Regional character — menus should draw from Gangwon or Seorak-area ingredients where possible.

 The combined effect is a food zone that reads closer to a curated regional food court than to an open-call street market.
-For a city whose food economy already has national brand recognition — the Tourist & Fishery Market ranked first in Gangwon for navigation searches in 2025 — that curation matters.
+For a city whose food economy already has national brand recognition, that curation matters.

 Why This Festival Deserves Its Own Visit